awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Auditing CMK usage<a name="auditing_key_use"></a>

 You can use AWS CloudTrail to audit key usage\.
 CloudTrail creates log files that contain a history of AWS API calls and related events for your account\.
 These log files include all AWS KMS API requests made with the AWS Management Console, AWS SDKs, and command line tools\.
 The log files also include requests to AWS KMS that AWS services make on your behalf\.
 You can use these log files to find important information, including when the CMK was used, the operation that was requested, the identity of the requester, and the source IP address\.
-For more information, see [Logging AWS KMS API calls with AWS CloudTrail](logging-using-cloudtrail.md) and the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
+For more information, see [Logging with AWS CloudTrail](logging-using-cloudtrail.md) and the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

 ## Key management infrastructure<a name="key_management"></a>